Announcement!

 RAS Studbooks After 1952

-A case study of RAS Vol. I also known as History of Arabian Horse Breeding in Egypt For the purpose of providing accurate transliteration and pronunciation of some Arabic words and names, I have used the Arabic romanization system established by the Library of Congress.
+A case study of RAS Vol. I also known as History of Arabian Horse Breeding in Egypt For the purpose of providing accurate transliteration and pronunciation of some Arabic words and names, I have used the Arabic romanization system used by the Library of Congress.
 It has been almost 18 years since I bought RASโฆ

 El Nasser Shaarawi